 Description of overfished stocks:

 An overfished stock is a population of fish that is too low.
-Therefore the population cannot support a large amounts of fishing.
+A stock that is experiencing overfishing has an annual rate of catch that is too high.
+Therefore the population cannot support that level of fishing and is below that level is deemed “overfished.”
 A fish population can be “overfished” as the result of many factors, including overfishing, as well as habitat degradation, pollution, climate change, and disease.
-Stocks are determined to be overfished by NOAA as mandated in the Magnuson-Stevens Act, based on the results of stock assessments.
+The Magnuson-Stevens Act mandates that overfished stocks and stocks experiencing overfishing be reported annually.
+Stock status is determined by NOAA, based on the results of stock assessments.

-It is important to track whether a fish population is overfished or not because fish play an important role in marine ecosystems.
+It is important to track whether a fish population is overfished or experiencing overfishing because fish play an important role in marine ecosystems.
 Fish support the ecological structure of many marine food webs.
 Caught by recreational and commercial fisheries, fish support significant parts of coastal economies, and can play an important cultural role in many regions.

 This site presents the number of overfished stocks by year in all regions.